TMTM

 Southern Comfort Kitchen | San Francisco

 One reviewer summed up his experience at Southern Comfort Kitchen this way: "There was a line.
 There was hunger.
 There was a sandwich.
 There was heaven in my belly."
-That sentiment pretty much reflects the nearly universal praise the authentically New Orleans Cajun truck has earned from its neighbors.
+That sentiment pretty much reflects the nearly universal praise the authentically New Orleans Cajun truck (now restaurant) has earned from its neighbors.
 If you can, try everything.
 If you only have one shot at the indulgent, hearty fare, go for the po' boy, crawfish etouffee, or the fried chicken sandwich.

 Related: 19 Best Fried Chicken Sandwiches in America